algoldst/thesis/index.md

 - $I_C$ = 1mA (operating point)
 - $R_C$ = 1kΩ

-We want to predict the currents, voltages, and gain seen at the output once we apply an AC oscillation.
+We want to predict the currents, voltages, and gain  at the output once we apply an AC oscillation.

 <img src="res/gm-ce-problem.png" height=300 />